pkmn/ai/src/static/projects.md

   function uses a combination of rules and [a scoring system](https://github.com/Sutadasuto/SutadasutoIA/blob/b8a5dfd2/battleControl.py#L209-L254) to determine actions
-  - focuses on classifying pokemon by their role ("Special Sweeper") and chosing suitable courses of action based on this
+  - focuses on classifying Pokémon by their role ("Special Sweeper") and choosing suitable courses of action based on this

 ## _Rill-García_

 - Generation 6 BSS, same simplified format supported by [SutadasutoIA](#SutadasutoIA) which was the baseline agent used for comparison
-- computed own usage stats from 500 high ranked replays
+- computed own usage stats from 500 high-ranked replays
 - learning initially supervised based on replays then via a Q-learning approach with self-play and a threshold-greedy policy
 - rewarded actions based on whether they resulted in an OHKO, KO, the percentage damage they caused